CSIM-Toolkits/MRCardio/README.md

 **Texture Features:** This module allows the measuring of Haralick Descriptors of myocardium in SPECT and MR images

 **Tickness:** This module allows the measuring of myocardial tickness in differents segments

+# Licenses

+Please, note that this code is under the following license

+ * Apache 2.0 - Read file: LICENSE